uw-ssec/phylo2vec/phylo2vec/README.md

 # phylo2vec-rust

-This directory contains the core codebase for the phylo2vec written in Rust.
+This directory contains the core codebase for `phylo2vec` package written in Rust.

 If you are not familiar with Rust, there are several subdirectories that are important within this directory, as well as a configuration file to be aware of: